w-dee/solar_bat_manager_sw/README.md

 # solar_bat_manager_sw

-This is abandoned project of making a li-ion charger by a Solar battery.
+This is an abandoned project of making a li-ion charger by a Solar battery.

 # Using STM32F030F6 in PlatfomIO